SuperOfficeDocs/superoffice-docs/user-guide/en/getting-started/login.md

 # Log in

 SuperOffice is a web-based system.
-This means you need to be connected to the internet before you log in.
+This means you must be connected to the internet before you log in.

 When you start SuperOffice CRM or Service, you will see a login screen where you must enter a user ID and password to open the program.